Find Out The Truth About Merle Pomeranians: What’s a Merle Pomeranian?

 Pomeranians and all other breeds with this specific merle gene tend to stand out because their coats can have some incredible colours, spots, and blotches all over and often appeal to a buyer wanting something unusual.
 In the previous two decades, Pomeranians have become vastly more popular, partly because of the unique qualities and colours of their coats.

-Studies have revealed that Pomeranians with a Merle coat have existed for only a very short period of time.
-The Merle gene was not in the genetic makeup of the original Pomeranian.
+Studies have revealed that Pomeranians with a Merle coat have existed for a very short period.
+The Merle gene was not part of the genetic makeup of the original Pomeranian.

 As the Merle gene is a dominant gene, unlike a recessive gene, it cannot be dormant for many generations and turn up.
 A merle Pomeranian MUST have one merle parent.
 As the Merle gene was not originally part of the Pomeranian and did not initially occur in the Pomeranian breed, doubts exist about the purity of these lines.